Ernesto-B/miskar-worldbuilding/Worldbuilding/97 - DLC/Iyresa/Coast of Iyresa.md

 aliases:
 ---
 # Description
+- The Coast of Iyresa is a country bordering the [[Black Tides]] on its north and eastern shore, and boasts the .
+The largest cities in Iyresa is [[Cascadea]] and [[Stonefall]].
+Cascadea sits atop a gigantic floating landmass that was suspended in the air 62,000 years ago for some unknown reason.
+While Cascadea boasts
 - The Coast of Iyresa is split into 2 major parts: the upper city, known as [[Cascadea]], and the lower city, known as [[Stonefall]].
 - To enter the country, there are pathways coming from the mountains in the southwest, as well as sea ports for ships coming in from the northeast.
 - Between the main cities and the mountains, Iyresa is made up of abundant plains which are home to medium-skilled [[monsters]].